YuanLi95/GATT-For-Aspect/README.md

 ## Train and Test
-you can tun commands like this: python train.py --dataset rest14
+you can run commands like this: python train.py --dataset rest14
 ## Train and Test
 ## Contact Me